 A less important consideration is aesthetics.
 Percolators have a distinct vintage look and feel to them that makes them great conversation pieces if you keep them on your kitchen counter.
-While how a brewer looks has nothing to do with making quality coffee, it is an important factor for some people.
+How a brewer looks has nothing to do with making quality coffee, but it is an important factor for some people.

 Another point in favor of percolators is the price.
 They tend to be cheap since they’re seen as old, obsolete technology by many people.
 We disagree and think that their capacity and convenience still have a place in a modern coffee arsenal.

 Both percolators and Moka pots are relatively cheap compared to similar coffee products with similar functionality.
 However, in an absolute sense, Moka pots are cheaper.
 You can pick up a three-cup Moka pot for about half the price of a standard percolator.
 The main difference is the percolator will probably be able to make more than twice as much coffee.

 If you’re looking to spend as little as possible, go with the Moka pot.

 Moka pots and percolators are similarly easy to use and significantly simpler than many alternate brewing methods.
 Percolators are slightly easier to use since they don’t require special fine ground coffee to work properly.
 Both Moka pots and percolators are easy to clean and don’t have any moving parts.
 It’s slightly annoying to fill a Moka pot sometimes due to the small size of the coffee basket, but it’s mostly a non-issue.